qrvey/partner-portal/docs/ui-docs/basics/introduction.md

 ---
 id: introduction
-title: Introduction To The UI
+title: Introduction to the UI
-sidebar_label: Introduction
+sidebar_label: Introduction to the UI
 ---

 In this document, we’ll show you the basics of navigating the Qrvey creator interface.
 When you first log into Qrvey, you’ll see the following layout.